 A "power of attorney" is a written document in which you (the "principal") appoint someone else (called the "agent" or "attorney-in-fact") to act for you.
 Your agent can do any legal act you ask him or her to perform.

 Why Is a Power of Attorney Important?

-Everyone should think about having a power of attorney.
-Having one can be more important to your personal well being than a will.
+Everyone should think about having one as it can be more important to your personal well being than a will.
 The power of attorney allows you to pick someone you trust to handle your affairs if you cannot do so yourself.
 It gives you peace of mind, reassuring you that in an emergency, someone you choose will have the authority to act for you.
-If you don't have a power of attorney and you are suddenly incapacitated, your family may have to go through an expensive and time-consuming court action to appoint a guardian or conservator to make decisions for you.
+If you don't have one and you are suddenly incapacitated, your family may have to go through an expensive and time-consuming court action to appoint a guardian or conservator to make decisions for you.

 Are There Different Types of Powers of Attorney?

 Yes.
 Powers of attorney can differ depending on when you want the powers to begin and end and on how much responsibility you want to give your agent.
 A conventional power of attorney begins when you sign it and continues until you become mentally incapacitated.
 But most people want someone to make decisions for them when they are unable to do so.
 If so, you have to say so in your document.

 A durable power of attorney also begins when you sign it, but it stays in effect for your lifetime unless you cancel it.
 You must put specific words in the document stating that you want your agent's power to stay in effect even if you become incapacitated.
 If you want this feature, it's very important that you have these words in your document.

 A springing power of attorney begins only when a specific event happens, such as when you become incapacitated.
 Your attorney must carefully draft this to avoid any difficulty in determining exactly when the "springing" event has happened.

 All powers of attorney come to an end at your death.
 Your agent will have no power to make any decisions after you die.